maziz07/3-Daily-Porgrams/README.md

 **Description**:
 A practical script that functions as a countdown timer, showcasing the use of the `time` module for time-based operations in Python.

+## Taking a Break
+**Note**: After Day 6, I took a break to explore and learn new Python concepts in preparation for future programs.
+This intermission allowed me to dive deeper into Python's capabilities and come back with more interesting and complex projects.

+## Day 7

+### Program 1: Using External Libraries - Generating QR Codes
+**Concepts Covered**:
+- Working with external libraries
+- Generating QR codes

+**Description**:
+A demonstration of how to generate a QR Code for a URL using the `qrcode` library, introducing the concept of integrating and utilizing external Python libraries in your projects.

 <!-- Future day entries go here -->